Video Game: Professor Layton and the Unwound Future

 The third game in the Professor LaytonWidget Series.The first trilogy concludes with Professor Layton and the Unwound Future (Last Time Travel in Japan, Lost Future in PAL regions).
 One week ago, a demonstration of a time machine went horribly wrong, causing its inventor and the Prime Minister to disappear without a trace.
 Now the Professor has received a letter postmarked ten years in the future, as that era's Luke asks him for help to undo the chaos that Future London has fallen into.Please place examples that apply to the series as a whole on the main Professor Layton page.

-Are You Sure You Can Drive This Thing?: Layton is actually asked this twice, the first time by Bill Hawks while the Laytonmobile was still normal.
-The second time was by Luke when the Laytonmobile turned into a plane.
+Are You Sure You Can Drive This Thing?: Layton is actually asked this twice, the first time by Bill Hawks while the Laytonmobile is still normal.
+The second time is by Luke when the Laytonmobile turned into a plane.

 Bitch in Sheep's Clothing: Future Luke/Clive is considerably more gentlemanly than Luke, but secretly harbors a desire for wide-scale vengeance.
 On a lesser scale, Becky's politeness towards guests depends on whether her grandmother is listening at the moment.